 The BCLT Research Group originally came together in 1993, when Jean Boase-Beier established UEA’s MA in Literary Translation with Professors W.G.
 Sebald, Clive Scott and Janet Garton.
 Its ethos was to combine research with the writing of translations.
-Current members are Prof Duncan Large, Dr Cecilia Rossi, Dr Thomas Boll, Dr Jo Catling, Philip WIlson, Veronika Bowker and Dr Eugenia Kelbert Rudan.
+Current members are Duncan Large, Cecilia Rossi, Thomas Boll, Jo Catling, Philip WIlson, Veronika Bowker, Eugenia Loffredo and Eugenia Kelbert.

 BCLT Research Group members lecture, write and offer workshops on a range of literary translation topics.
 They also run a PhD programme, from which around 70 students have graduated.
 TRG members have received grants and awards for their translations and research.